National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 The N3C Data enclave is built for multi-site collaboration, and aims to bring together researchers of different backgrounds with similar questions using domain teams.
 Because N3C is multi-site, it can be difficult to collaborate with researchers of different backgrounds from different sites.
 Domain Teams exist to alleviate this difficulty.
 Some collaboration examples could be collecting pilot data for grant submission, sharing methodology and cohort logic, or learning how to use tools for large-scale data like machine learning.

-For example, let’s say your institution just signed the DUA and you have some questions about the relationship between rurality and COVID treatments.
+For example, let's say your institution just signed the DUA and you have some questions about the relationship between rurality and COVID treatments.
 You can look at the list of domain teams to see rural health.
 Then you can get in contact and go to the next upcoming meeting.
 At the meeting you can find out whether your questions are already part of an existing project within the domain team, or if a new project should be created.

-If you don’t see your type of questions belonging to any existing domain teams you can create a new one here:
+If you don't see your type of questions belonging to any existing domain teams you can create a new one here:

 https://n3c-help.atlassian.net/servicedesk/customer/portal/2/group/3/create/58